awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking-ena.md

 1. Connect to your instance and log in as the local administrator\.

-1. \[Windows Server 2016 and later only\] Run the following EC2Launch PowerShell script to configure the instance after the driver is installed\.
+1. \[Windows Server 2016 and 2019 only\] Run the following EC2Launch PowerShell script to configure the instance after the driver is installed\.

    ```
    PS C:\> C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts\InitializeInstance.ps1 -Schedule